Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Materials and Methods

 \subsection{Data Analysis}

 We use Sørensen DICE coefficient (DICE) to compare the similarity of the spatial distributions in the gyrencephalic and lissencephalic models.
-The DICE coefficient was obtained for PMPS and CSDM, as defined below:
+The DICE coefficient was obtained for the MPS and CSDM distributions, as defined below:

-where $G$ and $L$ are the element sets in the gyrencephalic and the lissencephalic models, $|G \cap L|$ is the intersection of the two sets, i.e. elements at corresponding spatial locations in both models that have the same PMPS (or CSDM) values.
+where $G$ and $L$ are the element sets in the gyrencephalic and the lissencephalic models, $|G \cap L|$ is the intersection of the two sets, i.e. elements at corresponding spatial locations in both models that have the same MPS (or CSDM) values.
 We consider an element to have the same values in the two models if the absolute difference is less than 0.025.
-A higher value of DICE indicates a better spatial agreement between the two models, with 1 being all elements have the same values and 0 being no elements have the same values.

-The DICE coefficient for PMPS represents the similarity over the whole range of strain values, whereas the DICE coefficient for the CSDM represents the similarity in damaged elements in the two models.
+The DICE value is sensitive to the threshold, and we selected the value of 0.025 to be consistent with the contour plots showing MPS distribution in the results section (Section \ref{Results}).
+A higher value of DICE indicates a better spatial agreement between the two models, with 1 indicating all elements have the same values and 0 being no elements have the same values.
+The DICE coefficient for MPS represents the similarity over the whole range of strain values, whereas the DICE coefficient for the CSDM represents the similarity in damaged elements in the two models.

-We compare the cohort-level means and standard deviations of the peak MPS95, MPSR95, and CSDM from the gyrencephalic to the lissencephalic models.
-We perform this comparison across the whole brain parenchyma, and specific anatomical regions of interest (ROI), including cerebellum, brain, corpus callosum, cerebral gray matter, cerebral white matter, and deep brain region comprising the thalamus, hippocampus, amygdala, putamen, pallidum, and hypothalamus.
-These comparisons capture the peak values of the injury metrics, without accounting for the precise spatial locations of the maximum strain within each ROI.
+We calculate the means and standard deviations of the peak values of the injury metrics (MPS95, MPSR95, and CSDM15) from all subjects to compare the gyrencephalic and lissencephalic models.
+We perform this comparison across the whole brain, and specific anatomical regions of interest (ROI), including cerebellum, brain, corpus callosum, cerebral gray matter, cerebral white matter, and deep brain region comprising the thalamus, hippocampus, amygdala, putamen, pallidum, and hypothalamus.
 We performed the Bland-Altman test to obtain the bias between the gyrencephalic and lissencephalic models for peak MPS95, peak MPSR95, and CSDM15.
-We normalize the bias by the maximum gyrencephalic result for the case to understand the practical significance of the bias.
-We performed a statistical significance test using paired t-test and $p<0.005$ is considered significant.
+We normalize the bias by the maximum lissencephalic result for the case to understand the practical significance of the bias.
+We performed a statistical significance test using paired t-test, and $p<0.005$ is considered significant.